 Moreover, it also shows your advertisers that you’re active and involved with your readers.

-It's really, really easy to write about subjects you care deeply about.
+It’s really, really easy to write a lot on topics you care deeply about.

 Search Engine Optimization can send even the most experienced professional marketers into a tailspin, but SEO is paramount to making money blogging.

 Why?
 Because major search engines like Google can send you a practically unlimited amount of free, organic traffic—if you create content that’s worthy of ranking high in search results.

 Now, we’re not going to do a deep dive into SEO in today’s guide about how to make money blogging (SEO is a major component of my paid course, Built to Blog), but I will tell you this—it’s crucial to always do keyword research, have a specific keyword phrase in mind for each blog post you’re writing, and to always do your homework up front in order to make sure that keyword phrase is something people are actually searching for online.